 Digital Excellence in ICT

-TLC Private School switched its focus in IT teaching and learning from ICT to Computer Science (Digital Excellence) two years ago.
-This redirected students’ learning towards higher level skills and away from a course which taught young people simply how to use IT.
+Two years ago, TLC Private School switched its focus in IT teaching and learning from purely ICT to be able to add Computer Science (Digital Excellence) and the ECDL award.
+This redirects students’ learning towards higher level skills and built upon a course which taught young people how to use IT.

-In the two years that the school has offered the programme as an enrichment activity, students have earned badges for tasks such as being able to type and edit a document in MS Word, design a basic website, create and question a database as well as use image enhancement software to manipulate images.
+In the two years that the school has offered the programmes as an enrichment activity and as part of the curriculum, students have earned badges for tasks such as being able to type to a certain standard and edit a document in MS Word, design a basic website, create and question a database as well as use image enhancement software to manipulate images.

-Students of any age are encouraged to participate and the school has already found that the skills are developing much earlier in a student’s school career that when the course started.
+Students of all ages are encouraged to participate and the school has already found that skills are developing much earlier in a student’s school career that when the course started.
 This is very encouraging given the benefit that IT skills can bring to learning.

 The scheme contains a mix of online and offline activities examined by the teacher but moderated by Digital Excellence.
 The activities and assessments in the programme are exciting and challenge the knowledge and skills of the students.